-The illegality, unenforceability or ineffectiveness of any provision of this Agreement shall not affect the legality, enforceability or effectiveness of any other provision of this Agreement, or the application thereof shall, for any reason and to any extent, be deemed invalid or unenforceable, neither the remainder of this Agreement, nor the application of the provision to other persons, entities or circumstances, nor any other instrument referred to in this Agreement shall be affected thereby, but instead shall be enforced to the maximum extent permitted by law.
+The illegality, unenforceability or ineffectiveness of any provision of this Agreement shall not affect the legality, enforceability or effectiveness of any other provision of this Agreement.
+If any provision of this Agreement, or the application thereof shall, for any reason and to any extent, be deemed invalid or unenforceable, neither the remainder of this Agreement, nor the application of the provision to other persons, entities or circumstances, nor any other instrument referred to in this Agreement shall be affected thereby, but instead shall be enforced to the maximum extent permitted by law.

-- 4. The following Attachments are incorporated into this Agreement by reference;
+- 4. The following Attachments are incorporated into this Agreement by reference:

 - a.
-Attachment A; Scope of Services
+Attachment A: Scope of Services

 - b.
 Statement of Funding